LG-AI-EXAONE/K-EXAONE/README.md

 ### Agentic tool use

-For your AI-powered agent, you can integrate external functionalities in the following OpenAI-style tool description format.
-Here is an example of creating a tool description from a Python function.
+For your AI-powered agent, you can leverage K-EXAONE’s tool calling capability.
+The K-EXAONE model is compatible with both OpenAI and HuggingFace tool calling specifications.
+The example below demonstrates tool calling using HuggingFace’s docstring-to-tool-schema utility.

 Please check the [example file](examples/example_output_search.txt) for an example of a search agent conversation using K-EXAONE.